faramarzaf/Android-SDK/README.md

 # Contribution
 Thank you so much for deciding to improve this tool.
 - First of all clone the repo.
-- Make branch with your github-username.
+- Make branch which it's name is your github-username.
 - Push your codes to new branch.
 - Finally create pull request and submit with full description.